Mariotta Haliburton: At war

 As the war of the Rough Wooing escalated, Regent Arran sent soldiers and guns to help defend their Castle at Hume.
 The English defeated the Scottish army at Pinkie near Musselburgh on Saturday 10 September 1547.
 Alexander Home was taken prisoner, and George was injured, and while he lay sick in Edinburgh, the English army arrived at Hume on 20 September.
 Mariotta herself negotiated the surrender of Hume Castle with the Earl of Somerset.
 Her instructions were brought to the castle by Somerset Herald and her sons Andrew and John agreed to surrender.
 The 78 Scottish soldiers within were allowed to leave, and Andrew handed the keys to the new English captain, Sir Edward Dudley.

 George and her eldest son, Alexander, were taken to England and the Tower of London.
 Mariotta continued to write to the Earl of Somerset seeking a better deal for her own family and the border people.
 She complained that people in Scotland said she had given up Hume Castle for money, and marvelled that they thought she could the keep the sober barmkin of Hume against the whole English army, while the whole Scottish nobility could not keep the field.
 Mariotta told the Earl that she dared not show her husband his letter and the pledges her people had made to England, and asked him to make new agreements that risked only their possessions, not their loyalty to Scotland.

 Eventually Alexander was allowed back to Scotland, and soon on Boxing Day 1548, Hume Castle was taken from the English by a night raid.
+Edward Dudley was kept prisoner at Spynie Palace.
 On 28 December Mariotta sent the news from Edinburgh to Mary of Guise, who had left Holyroodhouse for New Year at Stirling Castle.
 She wrote that her son Andrew Home had taken part in the successful assault, with John Home of Coldenknowes and John Haitlie of Mellerstain.
 She claimed that if more men had joined her son they could have expelled the English from Kelso.